Striving for Racial Equity

 A personal note: My family came to Golden in 1859, and my great, great grandfather was Golden's first town marshal.
 I have always found corny nostalgia and western cosplay to be utterly more disrespectful to my family history than critiques of William Cody.

-simpson.b about 4 years ago
+simpson.b over 4 years ago

 How is the city of Golden engaging community leaders in the public and business sectors to encourage diversity and in their hiring and policy-making practices?
 Equity begins with a seat at the table.

-Grace Griego about 4 years ago
+Grace Griego over 4 years ago

 The real path to racial equity begins with having housing that is affordable for all income levels and jobs that provide living wages.